Zeke Cohen: Crime and policing

 During his 2016 city council campaign, Cohen criticized Mayor Martin O'Malley's CitiStat and zero-tolerance crime policies as "failures".
 He supports giving the city of Baltimore control over its police department.
 He also called for several community-focused police reforms, including a shift away from the police department's war on drugs mentality and toward prioritizing public safety over making arrests.

 In July 2019, Cohen introduced a bill requiring agencies that interact with children and families to train employees on how to respond to trauma.
 The bill, which was later renamed after the late U.S. representative Elijah Cummings, passed, and was signed into law by Mayor Jack Young in February 2020.
 The law made Baltimore the first American city to have legislated trauma-informed care into law.

 Cohen called for cuts to city police funding following the murder of George Floyd in June 2020, and called for criminal justice reforms after Derek Chauvin was sentenced in April 2021.
 He supported Maryland Police Accountability Act of 2021, which repealed the Law Enforcement Officers' Bill of Rights, limited the use of no-knock warrants, and required police body cameras.

 In July 2022, after 48-year-old Timothy Reynolds was fatally shot in a confrontation with squeegee workers, Cohen sent an open letter to the deputy mayor calling on the city to put an end to squeegee work by increasing enforcement, support systems, and job opportunities for youth.
 He also suggested using universal basic income to give squeegee workers direct payments to encourage them to stop washing car windows at intersections.

-During his 2024 city council president campaign, Cohen supported State's Attorney Bates' increased use of the citation docket to address low-level offenses, such as drug possession and loitering.
+During his 2024 city council president campaign, Cohen supported State's Attorney Bates's increased use of the citation docket to address low-level offenses, such as drug possession and loitering.